fortran-lang/fortran-lang.org/README.md

 make html
 ```

-Open the build folder of the directory in browser to view the website.
+Open the build/html folder of the directory in browser to view the website.